brunoochi/brunoochi.github.io/_pages/about.md

 - Process and visualize contract data for a lease company
 - Build financial dashboard for an eldercare provider
-- Analyze drivers of revenue and recommend optimal candidates for store network expansion
+- Analyze drivers of revenue and recommend candidate areas for store network expansion
-- Aside from client work, I also work as an internal data evangelist.
-I lead training sessions and spread basic data skills to new hires.
+- Aside from client work, I also lead training sessions and spread basic data skills to new hires.

 I was born and raised in Sao Paulo, Brazil and I currently live in Tokyo, Japan.
 I am proficient in Portuguese, English and Japanese.
 Check my [resume](#) for details.